Nealea123/nealea123.github.io/index.md

 ---
 layout: page
 ---
-# Yaohang XU (许耀航)
+# Wentao Zhang (张文涛)
 I am a highly-motivated person interested in robotics.
 My research goal is to build agile, safe, intelligent, and autonomous mobile robot systems.
 So my research lies in the intersection of robotics, planning, optimization, and control.
-Since 2023, I have been pursuing a M.Sc. in School of Artificial Intelligence and Automation at Huazhong University of Science and Technology (HUST) under the supervision of Prof. Lijun Zhu.
-I received my B.Eng. in the School of Artificial Intelligence and Automation at Huazhong University of Science and Technology (HUST) in 2023.
+Since 2022, I have been pursuing a M.Sc. in School of Artificial Intelligence and Automation at Huazhong University of Science and Technology (HUST) under the supervision of Prof. Lijun Zhu.
+I received my B.Eng. in the School of Control Engineering at Northeastern University at Qinhuangdao (NEUQ) in 2022.

 <!-- <center class="half">
     <img src="/images/rm/robots.jpg" width="400"/>